filiph/egamebook/edgehead/README.md

-To playtest the current version of the game, install it ([see above](https://github.com/filiph/edgehead#installation)), go to the `edgehead` sub-directory, then run:
+To playtest the current version of the game, install it ([see above](https://github.com/filiph/edgehead#installation)), go to the `egamebook/edgehead` sub-directory, then run:

 ```bash
 dart -c bin/play.dart --log